-This important, because an early stage company may not have the resources to fully fund the outside sales force that may be ideal for its particular situation.
+This is important, because an early stage company may not have the resources to fully fund an outside sales force that may be ideal for its particular product/market situation.
 Or the company may want to sell primarily via an inside sales force, but hasn’t had enough early success or nailed down the sales process sufficiently to sell effectively through this less “high touch” method.
 At this stage, every sale may need to be higher-touch than an inside sales force can provide.
-Stage of development can be just as important as what the ideal “steady state” organization will ultimately look like–don’t over shoot your development stage in designing your sales organization.
+Stage of development can be just as important as what the ideal “steady state” organization will ultimately look like in a designing a current sales force structure — don’t over shoot your development stage in designing your sales organization.

 What are you asking your sales force to do?